Quansight-Labs/quansight-labs-site/posts/2020/12/jupyterlab-winter-theme.md

 # Creating a Theme Extension

-Now is the hard part: you have an idea, you need a name.
-Naming is one of the two hardest things in development along with caching results and off-by-one errors, but it is critical to adoption and discoverability.
+Now the hard part: you have an idea, you need a name.
+Naming is one of the hardest things in development, along with caching results and off-by-one errors, but it is critical to adoption and discoverability.

 Now that you have your perfect name, create your project.
-We suggest using the jupyterlab `cookiecutter` to create the initial boilerplate, and, as a prerequisite, install the `jupyter_packaging` library needed to develop extensions.
+We suggest using the JupyterLab `cookiecutter` to create the initial boilerplate, and, as a prerequisite, install the `jupyter_packaging` library needed to develop extensions.
 We won't actually create the boilerplate until farther below in this post.

 ```bash